28 Aug 2018

 Functional Skills maths

-The second edition of Making Britain Numerate includes additional resources to support achievement of level 2 Functional Skills maths.
+The third edition of Making Britain Numerate includes additional resources to support achievement of level 2 Functional Skills maths.
 The questions are rigorous and reflect the type of real life, topical questions that are set in level 2 Functional Skills maths tests.
 They allow for the amount and level of reading required to successfully complete the tests, and reflect the need for learners to be able to interpret, extract and utilise relevant information from a range of sources.
 Real life situations covered include: on-line shopping; food labelling; energy bills; fuel costs and fuel efficiency; unemployment; equality and diversity; Body Mass Index; the weather; the Olympics; health and safety; internet research and understanding your payslip.

 Functional Skills English

-The second edition of Making Britain Literate includes additional resources to support achievement of level 2 Functional Skills English, including numerous discussion-based articles and reading and writing, and presentation, exercises, some of which also reflect the type of real life, topical questions that are set in level 2 Functional Skills English tests.
+The third edition of Making Britain Literate includes additional resources to support achievement of level 2 Functional Skills English, including numerous discussion-based articles and reading and writing, and presentation, exercises, some of which also reflect the type of real life, topical questions that are set in level 2 Functional Skills English tests.
 Topics covered include: childhood obesity; health; organ donation; standards in education; time; elocution; unemployment; renewable energy sources; internet research and film reviews.

 Amongst other things, the book explores and explains the importance of the understanding of grammar and word classes in developing literacy and language skills.